sugarbushjs/sugarbush/README.md

 ### **Switchback**

+Switchback replaces the current combinedReducers and only processes the reducer containing the associated dispatch action type.

-With most react–redux applications, we use the Redux combinedReducers to process any dispatch actions to update the store state.
+With most react–redux applications, we use the Redux combinedReducers to process dispatch actions to update the store state.
 The combinedReducers will perform a linear search (top to bottom) on all the files listed within the combinedReducers.
 Any dispatch action type found within a reducer, the state is mutated and passed back to the combinedReducers.
 When a reducer does not contain the dispatch action type, it must return its default or current state.
 For example, if the first reducer